Info

 Parameters:

-Name Type Argument Description dataElement
+Name Type Argument Description dataElement* data element to be processed

-number(index) index of the processing element in the array
+indexnumber(index) index of the processing element in the array

-processingArgs
+processingArgs* <optional>

 <repeatable>